-Swedish-born actor Dolph Lundgren turns 60 years old on November 3, a fact that may make fans of his performance as Soviet bone-crusher Ivan Drago in 1985’s Rocky IV feel very old.
+Swedish-born actor Dolph Lundgren, who was born on November 3, 1957, is most famous for his role as Soviet bone-crusher Ivan Drago in 1985’s Rocky IV.
 While Drago might be his most memorable role, Lundgren’s personal life and career have taken several fascinating turns.
-Check out some facts about his education, his Hollywood travels, and the time he nearly punched co-star Sylvester Stallone into an early grave.
+Check out some facts about Lundgren's education, his Hollywood travels, and the time he nearly punched co-star Sylvester Stallone into an early grave.

 Born Hans Lundgren in 1957, the actor told NPR in 2014 that childhood allergies kept him out of sports and focused on school work.
 Growing up in Stockholm, Lundgren had ambitions to come live in America but was financially strapped.
 To make the move, he used his prowess in chemical engineering to graduate from the Royal Institute of Technology in Stockholm and earn a Fulbright scholarship to MIT.
 But before he could settle in on campus, Lundgren’s life took a detour: He met model and actress Grace Jones during a gig as a bouncer in New York City and decided to pursue acting instead.

 2. Sylvester Stallone thought Dolph Lundgren was too tall to play Ivan Drago.